 Since then, the park has instituted incredibly strict bear policies.
 Food prep areas are located well away from sleeping areas, and every smidgen of food, trash, soap, chapstick, bugspray, anything that has any aroma or fragrance, is hung in a bag 8 feet above the ground and at least 4 feet away from any branches or trunks a bear could climb.

 In any case, we practiced good bear safety, and carried bear spray on our belts.
 And, we didn't see a single bear the whole trip, despite carrying binoculars and scanning all the ridges and avalance chutes.
-Speaking of avalanche chutes, this is us on an avalanche chute, crossing the old snow and debris!

 Gotta love that nature...